Omega 3 Fatty Acids

 Omega-3: Any of the fatty acids in the omega-3 family, short or long-chain.
 Also designated by n-3.
 These fats are polyunsaturated with multiple double bonds beginning on carbon 3.

 Linolenic Acid: Short-chain omega-3 fatty acid designated by ALA or LNA or alpha linolenic acid.
-Can be converted into EPA and DHA.
+May be converted into EPA but research suggests intake in humans will not increase the important DHA.

-Docosahexaenoic Acid: Long-chain essential omega-3 designated DHA.
-The most important fatty acid for brain function.
+Docosahexaenoic Acid: Long-chain omega-3 designated DHA.
+The most important fatty acid for human brain and heart function.
+Long thought to be conditionally essential, researchers now believe this is the MOST essential LCPUFA

 Monounsaturated Fatty Acids: Fats containing one double bond on carbon 9.
 Designated omega-9 or n-9 or oleic acid.